chvvkumar/ESP32-NINA-GPS/README.md

-# ESP32 GPS Broadcast System
+# ESP32 GPS for NINA

-A multi-protocol GPS data distribution system built on ESP32.
-This project reads GNSS data from a u-blox module and distributes it via TCP, HTTP, and ESP-NOW to connected clients and remote displays.
+A GPS system built on ESP32.
+This project reads GNSS data from a u-blox module and distributes it via TCP to NINA, HTTP, and ESP-NOW to connected clients and remote displays.

 ![Dashboard](/images/dashboard.png)